21f3002975/21f3002975.github.io/index.md

 We building the algebric solutions for each counting problem, we will use story proofs where required.

 Imagine, you have downloaded a new app and it requires that you set a 4 digit PIN.
 In how many ways can you do it.
-For simplicity, let us restrict the options to these 10 digits : $0,1,2, \ldots,8, 9$.
+For simplicity, let us restrict the options to these 10 digits : $0, 1, 2, \ldots, 9$.

 But before starting to solve it, spend a minute thinking of those two questions - **1) Does order matter?
 2) Are repititions allowed?** The answer to the first one is yes order matters.
 In case of the latter, it usually depends on the application.
 In some case they may restrict repitition.
 In our case let us assume that repitition is allowed.
 And this takes us to our first category of counting problems.